Caliach ERP Tutorial

 You now need to at least change the quantity and set the dispatch date, however most other attributes of the sales can be adjusted from their defaults, for example you can amend the description.
 In this case the description provided comes from the parts standard description but if a customer-part record had been created for AAA000 and AHD00080, that description would be used.
 The Show Extra Text button will bring up a window containing the parts extra sales individual and standard texts.
 These always print on a Sales Order (and can optionally also print on an Invoice; see Fig. 4.5).

 It should be noted that the Link icon that you will see in many places, is your route into the Linked Documents System of Caliach Vision (also more generally available from ScratchPads→Open Link or Create Link, F11 or F12 function keys).
 Caliach Vision supports a universal external document linking system that allows you to identify external electronic documents with dynamic data in the programs databases.
 In this case the icon is beside the part number entry field so clicking on it will open any links that have been set up against the part number showing.
 In the case of AHD00080, there are two example links so a selection list is first offered.
 If you double click on the second line a PDF viewer window will open and a document will be displayed.
-Obviously, for the document to display you must have Acrobat 7 Reader installed on your machine.
 This is an example of External Document Linking.
 The possibilities here are almost unlimited as Word, Excel, Power Point, PDF, HTML, Picture, CAD drawing or specialist documents can all be viewed (depending on installed software).
 Web sites and external programmes and services can also be linked.
 The data records that can be linked to is also very extensive.
 For example, the customer’s PO could have been scanned into a PDF file and linked to the SO, providing a complete paperless document trail.
-To learn more click here ?.

 Tab to the Dispatch due date and enter a date of about 1 month from now.
 Dates can be formatted to whatever your national preference is in Company Details so for now, don’t be concerned if the order of day month is not your preferred style.
 When you enter dates in a date field, you can type just the day for this month and year or a day-month (or month-day with an American-style format) for this year.
 The character used between parts of the date can be virtually anything you wish and you can use characters for months or their numeric equivalent.